 possible to recover the natural noise floor on at 10 meters without

 requiring any sort of exotic, low-noise amplification.

-Notes on updates to Figure 1:
+Comments on Figure 1:

 feeding a "flat" response from an antenna would cause overload of the

 receiver by lower-frequency signals, particularly at night, if one